killercup/scribbles/_drafts/2018-05-30-secret-life-of-cows.md

 [crossbeam-deque]: https://crates.io/crates/crossbeam-deque

-Making sure our data gets removed from memory so we don't use up too much memory and slow down the system is easy in Rust.
+Luckily, in Rust it is easy to make sure our data gets removed from memory as soon as possible
+(so we don't use up too much memory and slow down the system).
 Rust uses the ownership model of automatically `drop`ping resources when they go out of scope, so it doesn't need to periodically run a garbage collector to free memory.
-You can still waste memory, of course, but allocating too much of it manually, or by building reference cycles and leaking it.
+You can still waste memory, of course, by allocating too much of it manually, or by building reference cycles and leaking it.

 One important step towards being a responsible citizen in regard to memory usage is to not copy data more than necessary.